kodecocodes/i10t/user-notifications/user-notifications.markdown

 @IBOutlet var label: UILabel?
 ```

 That outlet was associated with the label you deleted from the storyboard template.
 You'll see an error now as you still reference it.
-Delete the following in `didReceive(_:)`:
+Delete the following in `didReceive(_:)` to resolve that:

 ```swift
 self.label?.text = notification.request.content.body
 ```
 Next, control drag from the Image View in the storyboard to the spot where you just deleted the old outlet.
-Name it **imageView** and click **Connect**.
+Name it **imageView** and select **Connect**.

 ![width=90% bordered](./images/imageview-outlet.png)

 With the interface done, close the storyboard and open **NotificationViewController.swift** in the Standard editor.

 Remember that `didReceive(_:)` is called when a notificaiton arrives, and is where you should do any necessary configuration of the view.
-Right now, that means populating the imageView with the cactus picture from the notification.
+For this extension, that means populating the imageView with the cactus picture from the notification.
 Add the following to `didReceive(_:)`:

 ```swift
 // 1